Tasks for Linguistic Complexity in Arabic

 - Conduct research on the emergence of linguistic complexity in oral performance in Arabic in beginning and intermediate learners and report on findings by compiling a learner corpus of spoken language;

 - Develop, pilot, and refine a set of sample task-based lesson plans for Arabic, with translated versions that can serve a model for other languages, and a guide with pedagogical strategies based on the research;

-- Disseminate these materials in a language pedagogy workshop in Spring 2022 (for which travel funding will be available) and as digital resources on the CERCLL web site.
+- Disseminate these materials in a language pedagogy workshop (for which travel funding will be available) and as digital resources on the CERCLL web site.